Well then, it appears I hit the character limit on a post. I was wondering when I'd hit that

 The finest tailor in all of Kettleton runs this shop.
 The proprietor of the shop is Katheen Spindleweaver, a charming widow with three sons and two daughters, all having taken up the family business.
 The shop is extensive, occupying two structures with a basement that links the two together.
 A Suit of Threads is always busy and orders can take two or even three weeks to be fulfilled.
 The quality of their garments is very high, comfortable, and stylish.
 It is said that Madam Spindleweaver determines the latest fashion trends for the entire sphere, drawing inspiration from visiting adventurers, trips to other cities and worlds, and even occasional trips to distant spheres.

 This butcher specializes in selling salted mutton.
 Properly prepared, the mutton lasts as long as any salted meats, and the Mutton Shoppe uses a particular blend of spices to flavor the meat.
 Barrels of salted mutton can be purchased to feed a whole ship at a time.
 The Shoppe has two storefronts, one for local, everyday purchases, and another for selling large quantities of mutton to ship captains and merchants.
 At the rear of the Shoppe is a loading dock where barrels are rolled onto wagons for delivery to awaiting ships.
-Ask for Jothar if you patron the Shoppe; he can provide ye with the best cuts of mutton this side of the Radiant Triangle.
+Ask for Jothar if you patronize the Shoppe; he can provide ye with the best cuts of mutton this side of the Radiant Triangle.

 The Grand Loom